 Ask for input

 One of the best ways to tackle anxiety on return to work is to give your staff the opportunity to make any suggestions that would make them feel more comfortable.
 Remember that when it comes to living in a pandemic, we all have different levels of what we’re comfortable with.
 Some of us are happy meeting with friends and feel we’re low risk, whereas others are more comfortable abiding by strict social distancing rules.
 So give your staff the chance to make suggestions with what would make them more comfortable in the workplace.
-If you can give them the chance to do this anonymously, then even better – they may feel happier providing these suggestions this way.
+If you can give them the chance to do this anonymously, then even better – they may feel happier providing these suggestions with this way.
 Make sure you take on board all suggestions, even if they won’t work in your business, at least address them in your team meeting and explain why they can’t work, but what you’ll do instead.

 Following these simple steps can really make a huge difference to how your team feels about returning to work.
 They won’t cost you a lot, but in return, they can have a huge impact on the productivity of your team members as well as the happiness and loyalty of your customers.
 Best of luck re-opening your retail store in April!